-As at 30 June 2018, the Bank has total assets of £1,471m.
-This was an increase from the previous year's total assets of £33m or 2% higher, due to a significant increase in investments together with the impact of the post Brexit vote whereby the Sterling Pound currency exchange rate deteriorated against the US Dollar which has inflated the bank's balance sheet where more than 80% of the assets are denominated in US Dollars.
-The Bank made a profit after tax of £6.0m compared to £11.5m the previous year, or a decline of 47.81% due to the significant challenges throughout the year under review.
+As at 30 June 2019, the Bank had total assets of £1,435m.
+This was a decrease from the previous year's total assets of £37m or 2.5% lower, this was due predominately to a fall in customer deposits.
+The Bank remains sensitive to any deterioration in the value of the exchange rate between GB Sterling and the US Dollar, which can inflate the bank's balance sheet as circa 84% of the Bank's assets are denominated in US Dollars.
+The Bank made a profit after tax of £0.13m compared to £6.0m the previous year, or a decline of 97.83% due to the significant challenges throughout the year under review.

-Net interest income declined from £16.3m in 2016/17 to £13.2m in 2017/18 or a drop of 19.17% reflecting the increased cost of funding due to changes in demand from the Bank's sources of funding.
-In addition to this the demand for funding from Egypt has decreased as the Bank faces increased competition to provide USD liquidity.
-Fees and commissions fell to £4.5m from £6.2m or a decline of 28.28% due to the decreased volume and pricing of the trade finance business during the year under review.
+Net interest income declined from £13.1m in 2017/18 to £8.3m in 2018/19 or a drop of 36.8% reflecting the increased cost of funding due to changes in demand from the Bank's sources of funding.
+In addition, due to the strengthening of the Egyptian economy, the demand for funding from this region has decreased as the Bank faces increased competition to provide USD liquidity.

+Fees and commissions remained relatively stable at £4.49m from £4.46m, which represents a modest rise of 0.68% predominately generated by the Bank's trade finance business during the year under review.